What is Gastritis?

 The cells that create stomach acid start to disappear in atrophic gastritis, a kind of chronic gastritis.
-It is often caused by long-term H. pylori infection and can increase the risk of developing stomach cancer.
+It often occurs by long-term H. pylori infection and can increase the risk of developing stomach cancer.
 Symptoms can include nausea, vomiting, and weight loss.
 Treatment may involve medications to reduce stomach acid and promote healing of the stomach lining and antibiotics to treat H. pylori infection.

 Causes of Gastritis

 There are many possible causes of gastritis, including:

 H. pylorus is a common bacterium that can infect the stomach lining and cause inflammation.
 The bacterium is usually spread through contaminated food or water, and it can lead to chronic gastritis if prolonged.
 Typically, the treatment course includes antibiotics and drugs that lower acid.

 It can irritate and inflame the stomach lining, resulting in acute or chronic gastritis.
 To aid with gastritis symptoms, minimize alcohol use.

 Nonsteroidal anti-inflammatory drugs (NSAIDs)

 If taken in large dosages or for an extended period, NSAIDs like aspirin and ibuprofen can irritate the stomach lining and result in gastritis.
 NSAIDs must be taken when prescribed and avoided if feasible to prevent gastritis.